Civil War Boston

-Excitement and interest in the 150th anniversary of the Civil War is sweeping the country.
-Learn about Boston's central role in the war that transformed the nation.
-Boston was the Hub of Abolitionism, as anti-slavery Bostonians, inspired by the legacy of liberty of the American Revolution, were determined to honor and extend that legacy to include freedom for slaves.
-When war came, Bostonians played a leading role in the Union war effort, and the first black regiment recruited in the North was formed in Boston.
+Excitement and interest in the 150th anniversary of the Civil War has renewed interest in the conflict that transformed the nation.
+Learn about Boston's central role in the conflict that many refer to as the nation's "second revolution."
+Boston was the Hub of Abolitionism: anti-slavery Bostonians, inspired by the legacy of liberty of the American Revolution, were determined to honor and extend that legacy to include freedom for slaves.
+When war came, the first soldiers to die in combat were from Massachusetts.
+Bostonians played a leading role in persuading President Abraham Lincoln to wage war against slavery, and the first black regiment recruited in the North was formed in Boston.